thebertster/avi-python-scripts/README.md

 This will list all orphaned objects in any tenant of type Pool,PoolGroup,HTTPPolicySet or L4PolicySet and prompt the user whether to delete each orphaned object that is found:

 `unused_objects.py -c <controller> -t * -o pool,poolgroup,httppolicyset,l4policyset -d`

+## remove_ciphers.py

+Removes any ciphers that are classed as unsafe or inadequate according to [Appendix A of RFC7450](https://datatracker.ietf.org/doc/html/rfc7540#appendix-A).

+These are the ciphers that would trigger the Controller Fault warning "Unsafe ciphers used in SSL Profile: \[xxx\]"